 The Types of Breast Cancer

-The 2 types of noninvasive cancers are:
+The two types of noninvasive cancers are:

-- Lobular carcinoma in situ – which occurs in 2%-5% of breast cancers.
+- Lobular carcinoma in situ – which occurs in 2%-5% of breast cancers

-The 2 types of invasive cancers are:
+The two types of invasive cancers are:

-- Ductal carcinoma – which occurs in 60%-75% of breast cancers, begins in the ducts and is the most common type of breast cancer.
+- Ductal carcinoma – which occurs in 60%-75% of breast cancers, begins in the ducts, and is the most common type of breast cancer.

 - Lobular carcinoma – which occurs in 10% of breast cancers.

-The Treatment of Breast Cancer
+Treatment for Breast Cancer

-The whole breast can be treated by mastectomy or breast preservation therapy:
+The whole breast can be treated by mastectomy or breast preservation therapy.

-Sequence of Breast Cancer Treatment
+The Sequence of Breast Cancer Treatment

 Your team of doctors will most likely recommend a particular sequence of treatment.
-Here is the most common “pathway”:
+Here is the most common “pathway.”

 Breast Reconstruction Options